jordanabraga/lovebooks/README.md

 # Bugs

-I didn't run in any major bugs while creating the project.
+I didn't run into any major bugs while creating the project.
 Most of them were due to typos.
 I still documented everything that caused a problem in the page loading as expected.

-Problem: The httpresponse page /books wasn't displaying.
+- Problem: The HTTP response page /books wasn't displaying.
   Fix: Corrected a typo.

-Problem: Book summary on main page was showing text with HTML.
-Fix: Include the safe filter in index html. {{ book.summary|truncatewords:30|safe }}
+- Problem: Book summary on the main page was showing text with HTML.
+  Fix: Include the safe filter in the index HTML. {{ book.summary|truncatewords:30|safe }}

-Problem: Now book summary was disappearing for certain books.
-Fix: I decided that truncatewords wasn't as necessary, and the full summary view while browsing books was better user experience.
+- Problem: Now the book summary was disappearing for certain books.
+  Fix: I decided that truncatewords wasn't as necessary, and the full summary view while browsing books was a better user experience.

-Problem: "Edit" comment button wasn't being displayed.
-Fix: Correct the "comment_edit" function identation.
+- Problem: "Edit" comment button wasn't being displayed.
+  Fix: Correct the "comment_edit" function indentation.

-Problem: Deployment to heroku failed due to "ModuleNotFoundError: No module named 'crispy_forms'".
+- Problem: Deployment to Heroku failed due to "ModuleNotFoundError: No module named 'crispy_forms'".
   Fix: Change to double quotes the crispy_forms on the installed apps list.

-Problem: Deployment to heroku didn't display css properly.
+- Problem: Deployment to Heroku didn't display CSS properly.
   Fix: Run collectstatic again.

-Problem: CSS wasn't being displayed on server.
+- Problem: CSS wasn't being displayed on the server.
   Fix: Change DEBUG to TRUE.

-Problem: A few posts were displaying a different CSS.
-Fix: It was the Summernote text box adding html and css, I removed those.
+- Problem: A few posts were displaying a different CSS.
+  Fix: It was the Summernote text box adding HTML and CSS, I removed those.
 (Note: truncatewords might work now, but I don't want to add it anymore.)

-Problem: Edit and delete button stopped working.
+- Problem: Edit and delete buttons stopped working.
   Fix: I needed to adjust the variables to my new class names.

 # Programs Used
 1. [Gitpod](https://www.gitpod.io/)